pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 ### 1. Login to Pulumi Cloud and initialize stack

-Let's begin by logging into Pulumi Cloud
+Let's begin by logging into Pulumi Cloud:

 ```bash
 # There are many ways to store Pulumi state, here we use Pulumi Cloud